 Brightest helps hundreds of companies around the world prioritize, manage, measure, report, and improve their ESG data collection, accuracy, and insights

-While individual departments may be responsible for specific ESG metrics and measurement areas, it's important for CEOs, CFOs, and sustainability leaders to create a unified, company-wide analytics approach.
-In order for ESG to really drive business benefits, competitive advantages, and social impact, it must be part of the company's top-level strategy, supported by the C-suite, and adopted across the organization.
+While individual departments may be responsible for specific ESG metrics and measurement areas, it's important for CEOs, CFOs, and sustainability leaders to create a unified, company-wide ESG data and analytics approach.
+In order for ESG to really drive business benefits, competitive advantages, and social impact, it must be part of the company's top-level strategy, supported by the C-suite, and informing decisions across the organization.

 You can't delegate ESG or sustainability to a single department - it's a company-wide effort

-There are several steps and best practices any company can follow to effectively collect operational ESG and sustainability data:
+There are several steps and best practices any company can follow to effectively collect operational sustainability and ESG data:

 A good ESG data collection system should be able to gather data across a company's operations, supply chain, disclosures, third-party data providers, and publicly available information.
 The system should also be able to organize and analyze the data in a way that is meaningful and useful for stakeholders, such as investors, customers, and employees.